itkhanz/AppiumTDDFramework-OC/README.md

 <img src="doc/framework-structure.png" width="1200">

 * Page Classes are added and extended from the BaseTest to reuse the methods and specify locators inside page classes.
+* We achieved following objectives so far:
+  * Avoid code duplication by reusing the elements.
+  * Improve code readability by adding actions methods for login in page.
+  * Scalable Automation by initializing the driver at BaseTest.
+  * Wait and Driver commands handling at single place i.e. BaseTest super class
+  * Modular and Independent test cases
+  * Parameterization of global properties through config.properties and testng parameters for device.
+    * All the parameters defined at test level will also be available to nested classes and methods in testng.xml
+    * If the parameters are provided at test level and driver is initialized at class level, it will work for sequential execution.
+    * But if you run the test classes in parallel, then it will try to install the same application parallel to all the test classes because we are providing the same parameters to all the test classes.
+    *

+* Inheritance approach has some disadvantages like one can create methods in child classes which will override the methods in parent class, or declare the elements inside Test Class instead of Pages which is not a good practice.
+*

 ### Part 3 - Alternate Design | Abstract Test Data & Static Text | Exception Handling

+* Go to the git branch `part3/alternate-design` to see the source code for this part.
+* This lecture will discuss:
+  * Alternate Design (no Inheritance)
+  * Exception Handling (Try/Catch, TestNG Listener)

+* This time we initialize the driver in test class itself with @BeforeClass annotated method which means that driver will be initialized separately for each of the test class.
+* This is fine for sequential execution, but not for parallel runs because of the thread conflicts and also the same app cannot be installed on same device for each class simultaneously.
+For this, we need multiple devices.

 ### Part 4 - Support iOS Platform